VilleOlof/MineGuessr/docs/guide/index.md

 And set them up one by one, starting with the Map Proxy.

 ## **Map Proxy**

+> [!CAUTION]
+> TODO: Rewrite this section to include that the binary is prebuilt in releases.

 > [!TIP]
 > But if you can change the CORS settings for your BlueMap Webserver, you can skip this step.